lovejany210/NGS2-Spawn-Mod/README.md

 # Only tested with story mode but apparently it works for Chapter Challenge as well
 # I will add support for more levels and keep updating the trainer as I find time

-CURRENT SCRIPT WILL ONLY WORK FOR CHAPTER 1 IN STORY MODE ON MASTER NINJA
+CURRENT SCRIPT WILL ONLY WORK FOR CHAPTER 1 ON MASTER NINJA.
+IF THE DEFAULT SPAWN AND ENCOUNTER SETUP IS TOO TOUGH, READ THE BELOW ON HOW TO MODIFY SPAWN NUMBERS & ENEMY TYPE

 INSTRUCTIONS
 1. Download Cheat Engine 7.3